Before you Start

 Supported on any team or plan.

-Add comments to files or prototypes in commenting mode.
-You can @mention you collaborators, as well as add emoji to your messages.
+Add comments to files or prototypes in comment mode.
+You can @mention your collaborators, as well as add emoji to your messages.

 Add a comment

-Add a comment to any location on the canvas.
-If you comment on a top-level frame, component, or group, Figma will attach your comment to that object.
+Add a comment to a pinned location or region on the canvas.
+Figma will attach your comment to frames when you pin a comment or select a region inside a top-level frame, component, or group.
+If those frames are moved around the canvas, their comments move with them.
 Comments won't attach to any nested frames, components, groups, or other layers.

-- Click the comment icon in the toolbar, or press the C key.
+- Click in the toolbar, or press C to enter comment mode.
+Your cursor will turn into a .

 Mention a collaborator